scottredig/zig-javascript-bridge/README.md

 console.log("Hello from Zig");
 ```

+## Projet Status

+ZJB is fully functional and is ready to be used in other projects.
+However 1.0 will not be tagged until there is significant enough usage that confidence in the API not needing further changes is high.
+There's currently no release schedule for point releases, so your `build.zig.zon` file should reference `https://github.com/scottredig/zig-javascript-bridge/archive/<HASH OF COMMIT MAIN IS ON>.zip`.

 ## Why

 Calling Javascript functions from Zig is a pain.
 WASM has restrictions on the function API surface, and how references to the runtime environment (Javascript) can be stored.
 So to access Javascript functionality from Zig, you must create: a function in Zig which is friendly to call, a function export, and a function in Javascript which translates into the call you actually want.